lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial8/tutorial.rst

 The CNT is approximately :math:`1.1~\text{nm}` in diameter and :math:`1.6\,\text{nm}` in length, oriented along the :math:`x`-axis.
 The simulation box is initially 12.0 nm in the two other dimensions before densification, making it straightforward to fill the box with styrene.
-To add 200 styrene molecules to the simulation box, we will use the
-\href{\filepath tutorial8/styrene.mol}{\dwlcmd{styrene.mol}} molecule template file.
+To add 200 styrene molecules to the simulation box, we will use the |styrene_mol_8| molecule template file.
 Include the following commands to **mixing.lmp**:

+.. |styrene_mol_8| raw:: html

+    <a href="../../../../../.dependencies/lammpstutorials-inputs/tutorial8/styrene.mol" target="_blank">styrene.mol</a>

 .. code-block:: lammps